-In this article, I’ve used some variation of the word you more than 100 times.
+In this article, We’ve used some variation of the word you more than 100 times.
 Why?
-Because I’m talking to you!
-I want you to know this information.
-I want you to benefit from it.
+Because we’re talking to you!
+We want you to know this information.
+We want you to benefit from it.

 By emphasizing the word “you” in your article, you show the reader you are directly addressing them and their situation and not just writing a generic article to the general populace.

 But there’s another side to this.
 I should refer to myself as well.
 My goal is to convey a personal feel to this article.
 After all, it’s me talking to you, right?
-So it’s only natural that I would refer to myself too.
+So it’s only natural that I would refer to myself too — although more sparingly.

 Step 5 – Explain What the Article is About

 The point of an introduction is exactly that: to introduce the content that will be presented in an article.

 We cannot tell you the number of times online articles left us confused even after we had read a few of their paragraphs.